pallotron/pvmlab/TESTING_TODO.md

-# Plan for testing CLI commands
+# Testing Strategy for CLI Commands

-Building a good test suite for a CLI application built with Cobra is crucial.
-Here is the plan I would follow to add tests to the `pvmlab/cmd` package without making any changes yet.
+This document outlines the testing strategy for the `pvmlab` CLI.
+It covers both the existing end-to-end integration tests and the plan for adding complementary, fast-running unit tests.

+## Current State: Integration Testing

+A full, end-to-end integration test exists in `tests/integration/main_test.go`.

+**Goal:** To verify that all components of the application work together correctly in a real-world scenario, covering the entire lifecycle of a provisioner VM.

+**What it Covers:**

+- The "happy path" for the entire VM lifecycle: `setup`, `vm create`, `vm start`, `vm list`, `vm stop`, and `vm clean`.
+- Correct parsing of arguments and flags (e.g., `--role`, `<vm-name>`).
+- Real-world side effects: creating disk images, launching a real QEMU process, and waiting for the SSH port to become available.
+- Dynamic SSH port allocation and usage across multiple commands (`vm start`, `vm shell`, `vm docker *`).

+This test provides the highest level of confidence that the application is functional.
+However, it is slow and does not cover specific failure cases.

+## Next Steps: Complementary CLI Unit Tests

+To cover failure modes and edge cases in a fast and isolated manner, we will add unit tests for the `pvmlab/cmd` package.

-## Goal
+### Goal

-The primary goal is to test the _CLI layer_ itself, not to re-test the underlying business logic (which we've already covered in the `internal` packages).
+The primary goal is to test the _CLI layer_ itself in isolation, focusing on scenarios not covered by the integration test.
 The tests will verify:

-1.**Command Structure**: Ensure all commands and subcommands are correctly registered and callable (e.g., `pvmlab vm list` is a valid command path).
-2.**Flag & Argument Parsing**: Confirm that flags and arguments are correctly parsed and validated (e.g., a required `--name` flag is enforced).
-3.**Logic Invocation**: Verify that the correct underlying functions from the `internal` packages are called with the values parsed from flags and arguments.
-4.**User Output**: Check that the command produces the expected output to the console (`stdout`) and that errors are printed correctly (`stderr`).
+1. **Flag & Argument Validation**: Confirm that errors are produced for missing or invalid flags and arguments (e.g., `vm create` without a name, `vm create --role invalid-role`).
+2. **Error Handling**: Ensure that errors from the underlying `internal` packages are caught and presented to the user correctly.
+3. **User Output**: Check that help text and error messages are printed as expected.

-## Strategy
+### Strategy

-I will use a combination of standard Go testing practices and features from the Cobra library to achieve this in an isolated and repeatable way.
+We will use a combination of standard Go testing practices and features from the Cobra library.

-1.**Output Capturing**: For each test, I will redirect the command's `stdout` and `stderr` streams to an in-memory buffer (`bytes.Buffer`).
-This allows me to capture everything the command would print to the console and assert against its content.
+1. **Output Capturing**: For each test, we will redirect the command's `stdout` and `stderr` streams to an in-memory buffer (`bytes.Buffer`) to assert against its content.

-2.**Command Execution in Tests**: Instead of running the compiled binary, I will directly call the `Execute()` method on the root command object within the test.
-I can programmatically set the arguments for each test case using `rootCmd.SetArgs([]string{"vm", "list"})`.
+2. **Command Execution in Tests**: We will directly call the `Execute()` method on the root command object within the test, setting arguments programmatically with `rootCmd.SetArgs()`.

-3.**Dependency Mocking**: The most critical part is to isolate the CLI logic from the rest of the application.
-The commands call functions in our `internal` packages.
-Since we have already refactored those packages to be testable (using exported function variables like `config.GetAppDirFunc`), I will replace these functions with mocks during the test setup.
-This prevents tests from having side effects (like creating real files or making network calls) and allows me to control the data the commands receive.
+3. **Dependency Mocking**: We will mock the functions in our `internal` packages.
+This prevents tests from having side effects (like creating real files) and allows us to simulate specific failure conditions (e.g., `metadata.Save` returning an error).

-## Step-by-Step Implementation Plan

-### Create Test Files

-I will start by creating a new test file, `pvmlab/cmd/cmd_test.go`, to house the tests.
-As the suite grows, we can split this into multiple files like `vm_cmd_test.go`, `socketvmnet_cmd_test.go`, etc., for better organization.

-### Develop a Test Helper

-To avoid repetitive code, I'll create a helper function.
-This function will take a command (e.g., `vm`, `list`) and its arguments, set up the output buffers, execute the command, and return the captured `stdout`, `stderr`, and any error.

-### Test a Simple Read-Only Command

-I'll begin with `pvmlab vm list`.
+### Example Implementation (`pvmlab vm create`)

-- **Arrange**: In the test, I'll mock the `metadata.GetAll()` function to return a predefined list of virtual machines (e.g., `{"vm1": {...}, "vm2": {...}}`).
+- **Arrange**: Mock the `metadata.Save` function to return an error.
-- **Act**: I'll use the test helper to execute the command with the arguments `["vm", "list"]`.
+- **Act**: Execute the command with valid flags: `["vm", "create", "my-test-vm", "--role", "provisioner", "--ip", "192.168.1.1"]`.
-- **Assert**: I'll check that the command returned no error and that the captured output string contains the names of the mocked VMs ("vm1" and "vm2").
+- **Assert**: Verify that the command returned an error and that the captured `stderr` contains the expected error message.

-### Test a Command with Flags and Side Effects

-Next, I'll tackle a more complex command like `pvmlab vm create`.

-- **Arrange**: I will mock all the functions this command depends on, such as `metadata.Save`, `cloudinit.CreateISO`, and `runner.Run`.
-- **Act (Success)**: I'll execute the command with valid flags, e.g., `["vm", "create", "--name", "my-test-vm"]`.
-- **Assert (Success)**: I'll verify that the command returned no error and that the mocked `metadata.Save` function was called with the name "my-test-vm".
-- **Act (Failure)**: I'll execute the command _without_ the required `--name` flag.
+- **Act (Failure)**: Execute the command _without_ the required `--ip` flag for a provisioner.
-- **Assert (Failure)**: I'll verify that the command returns an error and that the captured error output contains the expected usage information (e.g., "required flag(s) 'name' not set").
+- **Assert (Failure)**: Verify that the command returns an error and that the captured error output contains the expected usage information.

-### Systematically Cover All Commands

-I will repeat this "Arrange, Act, Assert" pattern for the remaining commands (`vm start`, `vm stop`, `clean`, `setup`, etc.), ensuring each one has tests for both its success and failure modes.

-This plan will allow us to build a robust and maintainable test suite for the entire CLI surface, giving us high confidence that the user-facing part of the application works as intended.
+This two-pronged testing strategy (broad integration tests + targeted unit tests) will provide robust test coverage for the entire application.